 You can either allow it to cool naturally or if you’re as impatient as I am, carefully lift the parchment paper at the ends overhanging out of the baking dish and place on a cookie sheet that will fit into your freezer.

 Leave to cool in the freezer for about 20 minutes.
-The chocolate should be a slightly frozen and when you slam it on the counter it should bread some.
-If not just use your hands to bread it apart into pieces.
+The chocolate should be slightly frozen and when you slam it on the counter it should bread some.
+If not just use your hands to break it apart into pieces.

-If you have a sweet tooth you might also like my Toffee Pretzel Peanut Butter Cookies.
+If you have a sweet tooth you might also like these recipes:

 - 1 sleeve Saltine Crackers